Paul Nicholson (darts player): Feud with Phil Taylor

 In the 2011 UK Open, Nicholson defeated Phil Taylor in the last 16 by 9 legs to 8 and supposedly waved goodbye to him.
 While being interviewed at that year's World Matchplay, Nicholson spoke of Taylor's reaction and stated that when they met again, if Taylor did not bring his 'A' game he would "put him to bed".
 Nicholson defended the gesture saying: 'I was waving bye-bye to the demons which had dogged me in too many televised tournaments'.
 The comments garnered much media attention.

 Taylor reacted angrily to Nicholson's comments, telling BBC Radio Stoke, "I think he's very, very silly."
 Taylor added that Nicholson "has a big mouth and won't keep it shut".
 He played Taylor in an eagerly anticipated match at the 2011 European Darts Championships and was beaten 10–7, despite being 7–6 ahead.
 He was then defeated at the 2011 World Grand Prix by Taylor 3–0.

 CM Punk Association

-During his walk-on in his second-round match against Raymond van Barneveld in the 2011 World Matchplay, Nicholson mimicked former WWE wrestler CM Punk by having X's marked on his hands, and also lifted up a Nexus scarf.
+During his walk-on in his second-round match against Raymond van Barneveld in the 2011 World Matchplay, Nicholson mimicked WWE wrestler CM Punk by having X's marked on his hands, and also lifted up a Nexus scarf.
 However, he lost the match, 13–9.
 Then, when he met Phil Taylor, he once again mimicked CM Punk during his walk-on, using his signature pose on one knee, shouting "It's clobberin' time" and punching the air.
-During Taylor's walk-on, Nicholson sat Indian-style on the stage, another trait of CM Punk, in an attempt to anger Taylor.
+During Taylor's walk-on, Nicholson sat cross-legged on the stage, another trait of CM Punk, in an attempt to anger Taylor.